Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure: Type perturbation of the Golden Mean Shift arising from Markovian measures

 \subsubsection{The modified induction process for choosing $\left\{ \lambda_{k},N_{k},M_{k},n_{k},m_{k},\epsilon_{k}\right\} $ and the proof of Theorem \ref{thm: the one dimensional perturbation}.}

-In the course of the construction here we arrived at 2 conditions on $\{\epsilon_{k}\}$ and 2 extra conditions on $\left\{ \lambda_{k},M_{k}\right\} $.
-In order to show the existence of these sequences hence the type ${\rm III}$ expanding map of $\TT$ arising from the Golden Mean shift one has to modify the induction process of Section \ref{sec:Type--Markov} as follows and insert the choice of $\left\{ \epsilon_{t}\right\} $ in the induction.
+In the course of the construction here we arrived at two conditions on $\{\epsilon_{k}\}$ and two extra conditions on $\left\{ \lambda_{k},M_{k}\right\} $.
+In order to show the existence of these sequences one has to modify the induction process of Section \ref{sec:Type--Markov} as follows and insert the choice of $\left\{ \epsilon_{t}\right\} $ in the induction.

 In the proof of the previous Lemmas we have an extra condition on the size of $M_{t}$ (or $m_{t}=M_{t}-N_{t}$) which is determined by $\left\{ N_{s},\lambda_{s},M_{s-1},\epsilon_{s}\right\} _{s=1}^{t}$.